Local Expansion Mechanisms for Quantum-Scale Wormholes: Concrete Model and Energy Estimates

-When restoring natural constants and converting to CGS units, this corresponds to approximately $10^{51}\, \mathrm{erg}$, which is comparable to the total energy released in a typical supernova explosion, see \cite{HCBF:1997,Hartmann:1999sn,Weinberg:2006bethe}.
+When restoring natural constants and converting to CGS units, this corresponds to approximately $10^{51}\, \mathrm{erg}$, which is comparable to the energy released in a typical supernova explosion, see \cite{HCBF:1997,Hartmann:1999sn,Weinberg:2006bethe}.
 While such an energy production would certainly lie within the capabilities of a hypothetical Kardashev type III civilization, see \cite{Kardashev:1964civ}, it remains far beyond the technological and energetic reach of humanity for the foreseeable future.
 Therefore, let us turn to a more conservative energy estimate, grounded in the limits of presently available technology. \\

 Most prominently, the shortest currently measurable time intervals lie in the range of a few attoseconds \cite{KGFAAS:2010as}, which translates to approximately $\Delta t \approx 10^{27}\, t_P$ in Planck times.
 Similarly, the highest precision in length measurements is achieved by gravitational wave observatories, such as LIGO, which are sensitive to displacements on the order of attometres \cite{Aetal:2016gw}.
 This implies that the minimal inflation amplitude required to render any effects of quantum spacetime measurable must be at least of the same order, i.e. $e^{f(0,0)} \approx 10^{17}$, corresponding to $L \approx 17$.
-Under these assumptions, the parameter $C$ increases by several orders of magnitude compared to the previous case, yet remains well below unity.
+Under these assumptions, the parameter $C$ (see Figure \ref{INEQPlot}) increases by several orders of magnitude compared to the previous case, yet remains well below unity.
 Consequently, the qualitative behaviour of the energy density, including the persistence of local negative energy regions, is not significantly altered when compared to the previously considered scenario.
-However, the total energy content of the spacetime observed along a stationary worldline changes substantially, as the following estimates show.
+However, the total energy content of an equal-time surface associated to a static worldline changes substantially, as the following estimates show.
 Reconsidering expression \eqref{PositiveEnergy}, we find that the terms now (maximally) scale as

 In analogy to the previous scenario, the resulting energy integral is therefore at most of the order of magnitude